PyrokinesisStudio/LEdit/README.md

 Now for the delay, we personally recommend a delay of <b>250ms</b> as that syncs roughly every word (According to our tests, however, it would be dependant on your typing) and should cause less sync delay.
 If you reduce the auto save delay beyond our limit it's very possible that it could increase the delay in reaching the server, which would increase the delay for your team to get changes which would be counter-productive.

 We are trying to speed everything up so people can reduce any delays.

+## Planned Features
+ - Time tracking
+ - File reverts
+ - GitHub integration so you can directly push from the app or even pull projects on to the app
+ - Voice/Text Conversations in built, so its easier to work on a file together